BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 ### UCP ###

-This mod is mostly compatible with UCP 4.1, with three known exceptions:
+This mod is mostly compatible with UCP 4.1, with one known exceptions:

-* "`Better Enemy Drops -> Raid Boss Drop Improvements -> Hyperius`" in this mod will override UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes -> Add Black Hole and remove the Kiss of Death from Hyperius`"
-* "`Better Enemy Drops -> Raid Boss Drop Improvements -> Hyperius -> Clean Up Seraph Pool`" in this mod will override the loot pool changes in UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes -> Increase Hyperius' Seraph drop chance and add all DLC 1 Seraphs`".
-Unselecting just "`Clean Up Seraph Pool`" in this mod but leaving the rest of our Hyperius section intact will still give a 100% drop rate for Seraphs on Hyperius.
 * "`Better Enemy Drops -> Better Miscellaneous Boss Drops -> Knuckledragger Improvements`" in this mod will override the Knuckledragger portion of UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes -> Make Knuckle Dragger /